hyhy26157/-3-Control-Chart-for-Train-Defect/README.md

 Q&A
 Why not use moving average to smoothen out the noise?
-Answers: Smoothen out the defect rates will eliminate failure spikes which can provide crucial information to stakeholders.
+<br /> Answers: Smoothen out the defect rates will eliminate failure spikes which can provide crucial information to stakeholders.

 Reference
 https://asq.org/quality-resources/control-chart